 Myalgia comes with some symptoms that include: swelling, fever, redness, or tenderness.

 Some common causes usually lead to muscle pain or myalgia.
 Still, there are other factors as well that are more serious and need a healthcare provider’s attention as home remedies will not merely work.

-The more serious causes can be chronic disorders, autoimmune disorders, viral infection, bacterial infection, type of medication, neurological disease, and the like.
+The more serious causes can be behavioral disorders, autoimmune disorders, viral infection, bacterial infection, type of medication, neurological disease, and the like.